Visual Branding for Startups: Screenshots That Build Trust

 You don't need a designer.
 You need:

-- A mockup tool (like Screenhance)
+- A mockup generator (like Screenhance)

 - 10 minutes to pick your styling